-An additional benefit of the sign-up bonus on the Southwest Premier card is that it offers the Southwest's famous Companion Pass for free.
+An additional benefit of the sign-up bonus on the Southwest Premier card is an expedited path to the Companion Pass.
 The Companion Pass allows you to bring a designated companion with you on any Southwest flight for just the cost of taxes and fees.
-You would typically need 125,000 Rapid Rewards points to qualify for the pass.
+You need 125,000 Rapid Rewards points to qualify for the pass.

 The Southwest Rapid Rewards® Premier Credit Card awards a little extra incentive to loyal cardholders — You earn 6,000 bonus points each year you renew your card membership, worth about $90 in Southwest airfare.
 Those points can wipe out most of the card's annual fee.